Matt Jones (basketball): Sophomore season (2014-2015)

+Junior season (2015-2016)

+After winning the National championship in his sophomore season, Jones returned to Duke, where as a junior he averaged 10.4 points, 2.4 rebounds and 1.0 steals per game.

 Professional career

 After going undrafted, Jones joined the Reno Bighorns of the NBA G League.
 He remained on the team as it became the Stockton Kings.

 Personal life

-He has two sisters and a brother, Mason, who was a player at the University of Arkansas, and now is a player for the Los Angeles Lakers on a two-way contract.
+He has two sisters and a brother, Mason, who was a player at the University of Arkansas, and now as a professional.
 One sister, Jordan, also played in the McDonald's high school basketball game—they are the 3rd brother/sister duo to play in that all star game.